The Amazon Echo Plus doesn't quite add up

 Looks the same, sounds the same

-The way to tell is in the back -- the Echo Plus added in an aux out jack, just like the second-gen Echo did.
+The way to tell is in the back -- the Echo Plus added in an aux-out jack, just like the second-gen Echo did.
 That'll let you connect to external speakers using a 3.5mm cable (you can also connect wirelessly via Bluetooth).
-That's a nice touch, but if you're just looking for an Alexa device to connect with your high-end speaker setup, you're better off just getting an Echo Dot and saving $100.
+That's a nice touch, but if you're just looking for an Alexa device to connect with your high-end speaker setup, you're better off just getting an Echo Dot and saving $100 or £90.

 One other note: With the old design making an encore, the Echo Plus is now the only Alexa device currently on sale that offers a volume ring up top.
 The second-gen Echo ditched that volume ring in favor of the Echo Dot's volume buttons to help get the cost down.
 I prefer the ring -- it feels classier, and it's easier to use in a dark room.